NVIDIA-Merlin/HugeCTR/docs/source/hugectr_contributor_guide.md

 ### Build HugeCTR Inference Container from Source
 To build HugeCTR inference container from source, do the following:

 1. Build the `hugectr:devel_inference` image using the steps outlined [here](#set-up-the-development-environment-with-merlin-containers).
-Remember that this instruction is only for the [Merlin Inference Dockerfile](https://github.com/NVIDIA-Merlin/Merlin/blob/main/docker/inference/dockerfile.ctr).
+Remember that this instruction is only for the [Merlin CTR Dockerfile](https://github.com/NVIDIA-Merlin/Merlin/blob/main/docker/dockerfile.ctr).

 2. Download the HugeCTR repository and the third-party modules that it relies on by running the following commands: